Junction North International Documentary Film Festival

 Festival Rates at The Clarion Hotel $109, and the Radisson Hotel $119

-Early Bird Festival Passes on sale for $50.
-Sale ends March 2.
+Festival Passes on sale for $75 till March 18th.
+Individual tickets now available for all screenings.
 GRAB HERE

 Film submissions to Junction North 2025 edition have closed.
 They will reopen April 7, 2025 for our 10th edition in 2026.